Rheingold (train): Pre-World War II

 The first Rheingold, which was classified as a Fernschnellzug (FD) (trains FFD 101 and FFD 102), started service on May 15, 1928.
 In the Netherlands it was pulled by the NS 3700-3800-3900 steam locomotive series, in Germany by the Baureihen DRG Class 18.3 (Badic IV h, between Mannheim and Basel) and BR 18^{4-5} (Bavarian S 3/6, between Emmerich and Mannheim) and in Switzerland by Ae 4/7 electric locomotives.
 In 1930, the BR 01 (01 077-181) was used between Mannheim and Basel and permanently from 1935 on, and the NS 3900 in the Netherlands.

 The luxurious Pullman-type coaches had a distinct cream/blue livery in 1st and 2nd class, each measuring 23.5 m.
 At both ends (one behind the locomotive) there was a blue luggage wagon.
 Some cars had a kitchen, with one kitchen serving two cars.
 Mitropa waiters served the passengers.
 The cars were the most technically advanced the DRG had at that time, but were less advanced than the later (from 1939) Schürzenwagen (skirted coaches), typical World War II cars.
 The interiors were designed by artists and architects of the time, and besides being very luxurious were also very spacious.
 In total, there were 26 coaches and three luggage wagons per train consist.
-In these days, the trip took 11 hours.
+In those days, the trip took 11 hours.
 At first, the cars had the Deutsche Reichsbahn-Gesellschaft and MITROPA inscriptions with the DRG logo.
 Around 1931 the name RHEINGOLD was printed on the coaches and the locomotive tender, and the DRG logo remained.
 In the fall of 1939, due to the start of World War II, the train service was cancelled.